-The major focus of this year’s Forum will be on Induction of Labour.
+The major focus of this year’s Forum will be on Induction of Labour - see the program

 With rates of induction rising across the WHA community, we will share for the first time some analysis from more than 100,000 births in member services.
 With many member hospitals now sharing de-identified clinical data about each episode of care, we have a unique opportunity to better understand the relationship between women’s characteristics, induction of labour, and outcomes for women and their newborns.
 We will be asking,